5 min read

 Why are directed trusts a good option for unique asset holdings?

 Directed trusts are beneficial for holding unique assets because they receive similar protection as directed trusts that hold cash or investment portfolios.
 The majority of wealth is held in assets other than cash and marketable securities.
 Accordingly, trust structures should be flexible enough to easily hold all types of assets.
-And the greater an individual’s or family’s wealth, the more unique assets they tend to hold, the greater the amount of tax planning that can be done, and thus a greater need to protect unique assets.
+As an individual’s or family’s wealth grows, the more unique assets they tend to hold.
+This creates an even greater need for protection of and for planning for unique assets.

 Why are directed trusts not often thought of as an option to hold unique assets?